disqus/durabledict/README.rst

 Usage
 -----

 Modeldict contains various flavors of a dictionary-like objects backed by a persistent data store.
-All dicts classes are located in the ``modeldict.dict`` module.
+All dicts classes are located in the ``modeldict`` package.
 At present, Modeldict offers the following dicts:

-1. ``modeldict.dict.RedisDict`` - Backed by Redis.
+1. ``modeldict.RedisDict`` - Backed by Redis.
-2. ``modeldict.dict.ModelDict`` - Backed by DB objects (most likely Django models).
+2. ``modeldict.ModelDict`` - Backed by DB objects (most likely Django models).
-3. ``modeldict.dict.ZookeeperDict`` - Backed by Zookeeper.
+3. ``modeldict.ZookeeperDict`` - Backed by Zookeeper.

 Each dictionary class has a different ``__init__`` method which take different arguments, so consult their documentation for specific usage detail.

 Once you have an instance of a modeldict, just use it like you would a normal dictionary::

-        from modeldict.dict import RedisDict
+        from modeldict import RedisDict
         from redis import Redis

         # Construct a new RedisDict object